 Sometimes the biggest barrier for these students is themselves.
 Upward Bound provides a safe space where students can find support.
 We are their biggest cheerleaders and are often the first people to tell them that YES, they CAN go to college.
 This is a perfect example of that.”

-Upward Bound Site Coordinator
+Youth Academies Site Coordinator

 “With the help of Mrs. Emily, my Upward Bound coordinator, I was able to get access to the applications of several scholarships, including the Dells Scholarship, which was specifically for low income students participating in college preparatory programs.